raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 (There are some other things, like the set of all possible input symbols, and the stack alphabet.
 However, those can be inferred by examining the set of transitions, and are not important to what we're trying to accomplish.)

-We can make two simplifying adjustments:
+We can make a few simplifying adjustments:

 First, we can presume that there is just one accepting state, not a set of accepting states.
 This does not reduce the power of our automata, as given a set of accepting states, we can write transitions that transition from those states to a single state, so any automaton with a set of accepting states can be mechanically transformed into an equivalent automaton that has just one accepting state.

 Second, we can have our automata assume that the stack is empty when the automaton begins.
 This does not reduce the power of our automata, as given a desired starting symbol, we can rewrite an automaton such that its start state pushes the desired symbol onto the stack before continuing with the rest of its logic.

 This reduces our definition to only requiring a start state, and accepting state, and a set of transitions, like this: `{ start, accepting, transitions }`.

+Finally, we will stipulate that there can never be a transition from an accepting state.
+There are some uses for such descriptions, but it is always possible to write a description that does exactly the same thing without transitions from the accepting state, so that's what we'll insist on.

 ---